okadash/shelib/README.md

 shelib is designed to reduce loop declarations, unify argument parsing mechanisms and enable object-oriented coding style in shell script.
 For OOP in shelib, see [this](https://shell-and-oop.githubusercontent.com).

 * `cook` initiate shelib callstack for the cooked function (hereby called **shelib function**) and `callstack` function is immediately invoked after the cook execution.
-* `callstack()` function invokes reserved parsers `parsecmds`, `parseopts` and `parseargs` and if you declare these reserved parser functions inside the shelib function, each of them is invoked in this order.
+* `callstack()` function invokes reserved parsers **parseopts** and **parseargs** and if you declare these reserved parser functions inside the shelib function, each of them is invoked in this order.
 If you `shift` argument, next callstack automatically executed for further argument parsing but if not, shelib function will immiediatly terminate with `execute` function.
 * All shelib function is style-free as like as generic shell functions and any constraints can be freely described in shelib functions in your order, with or without usage of shelib builtin functions.

 ## shelib initiator